abhimanyuvasishth/breeding-rhythms/README.md

 Submit your favourite rhythms and check out the API for all or a selection of submitted rhythms.

-Check this out for more information: https://thespidermen.wordpress.com/2015/12/14/breeding-rhythms/!
+Check this blog post out for more information: https://thespidermen.wordpress.com/2015/12/14/breeding-rhythms/